AttorneyOnline/tsuserver3/README.md

     - Displays the current music

 ### Mod Commands
-Using /charselect "target" will kick a player back to the character select screen

 * **login** "Password"
 * **gm** "Message"
     - Sends a serverwide message with mod tag